kth-step/sw-spi-cam-model/README.md

 Refinement-Based Verification of Device-to-Device Information Flow

-Definitions and proofs in HOL4
+Definitions and proofs in HOL4:

+please install the lastest [HOL4 kananaskis-14](https://hol-theorem-prover.org/) interactive theorem prover and use the `Holmake` to build the definitions and proofs.

 ### Folder
 - `spi_model`: definitions for SPI hardware model.